mytch444/mmusic-go/README.md

 to exclude Katy Perry, not that I have anything against Katy Perry.

 In terms of playlist managment `mmusic` doesn't really do anything.
-When you run it give playlist files as arguments and/or stdin (give `--`) lines to it and it will write everything you give it to `$tmp/playlist`.
-You can add things to this as you go (the write `scan` to `$tmp/in`).
+When you run it, give playlist files either as arguments or piped to stdin (with `-stdin` option) and it will populate `$tmp/playlist` with the files it found in subdirectories of paths given.

-Send SIGTERM to `mmusic` to stop it.
+Sending SIGTERM to `mmusic` has the same effect as writing `exit` to the fifo.

 Works with any sort of files gstreamer can play (so yes, can play network streams).

 #mmterm/mmterm

-Note: Not yet implimented.
+Note: Not fully functional yet.

 A termbox-go controller for `mmusic`.
 From it you can choose playlists, manage their contents, select songs to play, add to upcoming (start and